T

 Ask first

-A traditional soup made with kale, potato, onion, and often slices of chouriço (a type of sausage).
-The chouriço may contain gluten, and the soup base could be thickened with flour.
+A traditional Portuguese soup made with thinly sliced collard greens, potatoes, onion, and often includes chouriço sausage.
+The broth can sometimes be thickened with flour.

 Arroz de Marisco